Israeli lawmakers pass a key law to weaken the judiciary despite public outrage

 The vote in the Knesset, Israel's parliament, capped a monthslong campaign by Israel's far-right government to weaken the judiciary, a move critics say pushes the country toward authoritarianism.

-The measure prevents judges from striking down any government decisions on the basis that they are "unreasonable."
-That means courts could be blocked from intervening in some appointments and other decisions made by elected officials, something legal experts say is currently a crucial check on political power in Israel.

-The measure passed uncontested after opposition lawmakers walked out in protest.
+The measure passed uncontested after opposition lawmakers shouted "Shame!" at their colleagues before walking out in protest.
 Ahead of the vote, lawmakers were unable to reach a compromise with the political opposition.

+In a statement, White House Press Secretary Karine Jean-Pierre called Monday's vote "unfortunate" and said it passed with the "slimmest possible majority" of lawmakers.

+"We understand talks are ongoing and likely to continue over the coming weeks and months to forge a broader compromise even with the Knesset in recess," she added.
+"The United States will continue to support the efforts of President Herzog and other Israeli leaders as they seek to build a broader consensus through political dialogue."

-Among the skeptics of the plan was President Biden, who told Israeli media on Sunday that he had urged the country's political leaders not to rush through the law.
+President Biden had expressed concern over the plan and told Israeli media on Sunday that he had urged the country's political leaders not to rush through the law.

-Israeli Prime Minister Benjamin Netanyahu, who is currently on trial for corruption, proposed changes to the judiciary months ago.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.